max-sym/react-booking-form/README.md

 }
 ```

-Create your booking form JSX.
-The form would include some of the components that we imported
-previously from  the `react-booking-form` and your own components.
-Here's the form JSX and below
+### Create your booking form JSX

+The form would include some of the components that we imported previously from the `react-booking-form` and your own components:
-are the components used (styled by TailwindCSS + twin.macro, but you can use anything for that).

 ```jsx
 export const BookingForm = () => {